 - Sitting 24 hours a week is more than enough for my body.

 - I clock my time so I know when I reached my commitment.
 Otherwise after-hours go unnoticed.

 - I don’t work when I’m tired.
 Therefore I always feel productive at work.

-- The notion of full-time still uses the mindset of measuring work in time instead of outcome.
-More time spent with work doesn’t correspond to more outcome.
+- The notion of full-time still uses the mindset of measuring work in time instead of the outcome.
+More time spent on work doesn’t correspond to more outcomes.

 - Shall I just take a full-time job and never tell them that I will only work 3-day a week?